helenzhou6/FAC-Notes/precourse.markdown

 ### CSS
 #### Layout
 ##### Display values
 [Exhaustive list of display values](https://developer.mozilla.org/en-US/docs/Web/CSS/display).
-Every element has a default display type, but can be orridden (usually area a `block`-level element or `inline` element).
+Every element has a default display type, but can be overridden (usually area a `block`-level element or `inline` element).
 * **Standard block-level elements**: `<div>`, `<p>`, `<form>`, `<header>`, `<section>` (stretches as far as can)
 * **Standard inline element**: `<span>` (flow of the page/paragraph is not disrupted)
 * **none** (another common display value): `<script>`.
 Commonly used in JS to hide and show elements without deleting and recreating them.
 Renders them as if they don't exist (VS `visibility: hidden` - hides the element but takes up space)
 * `inline-block` elements  are like `inline` elements but they can have a width and height.
 (Like floated elements except no need to use `clear` on subsequent elements) NB:
- * `inline-block` elements are affected by the `vertical-align` property, which you probably want set to top.
+ * are affected by the `vertical-align` property, which you probably want to set it to the top.
  * You need to set the width of each column
  * There will be a gap between the columns if there is any whitespace between them in the HTML

 ##### Layout techniques
-* [Centering in CSS](https://css-tricks.com/centering-css-complete-guide/) <- this is great, states which method to use
+* [Centering in CSS](https://css-tricks.com/centering-css-complete-guide/) <- this is great, states which method to use based on element structure.
 * Horizontal vertically: use `max-width` & `margin: 0 auto`
 * `box-sizing` is used to negate the effects of _the box model_ (where the element's border and padding stretch beyond the specified width).
 Set:
->  "* {
+>  [universal selector] {
   -webkit-box-sizing: border-box;
      -moz-box-sizing: border-box;
           box-sizing: border-box;
-}"
+}
 * `column` (new) to make [multi-column text](http://learnlayout.com/column.html)
-* Percentage is  a measurement unit relative to the containing block/container.
-* Use `media queries` to make responsive sites

 ###### `position` property
 * `position: static`: elements are _not positioned_ in any special way (elements with set position = _positioned_)